Aidan de Brune

-Aidan de Brune (17 July 1874 – 15 February 1946), journalist and author, was the first person in recorded history to walk around the perimeter of Australia, unaccompanied and unassisted.
+Aidan de Brune (17 July 1874 – 15 February 1946) was an English journalist, author and was the first person in recorded history to walk around the perimeter of Australia, unaccompanied and unassisted.

 Walk from Fremantle to Sydney

 De Brune left Fremantle, Western Australia on 24 November 1920 and walked to Sydney by way of Kalgoorlie, along the Trans-Australian Railway, and then via Adelaide and Melbourne, a distance of approximately 2800 mi.
 He walked along the railway line for most the way, unaccompanied and unassisted.
 He intended to walk the distance in 85 days, but took 90 days, averaging about 30 mi per day.

 He claimed some records for parts of his walk: